cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-2.md

     <footer>-Pierce, John R.</footer>
 </blockquote>

-The result of this premise was the following equation: $$H = n \log s$$ where $H$ is defined as the information of the message, $n$ is the number of symbols selected, and $s$ is the number of unique symbols in the set (from which symbols are selected).
+The result of this premise was the following equation:

+<p>$$H = n \log s$$</p>

+where $H$ is defined as the information of the message, $n$ is the number of symbols selected, and $s$ is the number of unique symbols in the set (from which symbols are selected).
 There are caveats, criteria that needs to be considered:

 <blockquote cite="https://archive.org/details/symbolssignalsan002575mbp/page/n27">
     <p>